3v1n0/zsh-bash-completions-fallback/README.md

-* `ZSH_BASH_COMPLETIONS_FALLBACK_LAZYLOAD_AUTO_UPDATE` set this variable (to any value) to automatically check for new completions and to install them at every tab-completion.
+* `ZSH_BASH_COMPLETIONS_FALLBACK_LAZYLOAD_AUTO_UPDATE` set this variable (to any value) to automatically check for new completions and to install them at every tab-completion if the threshold from the last update set in `$ZSH_BASH_COMPLETIONS_FALLBACK_AUTO_UPDATE_THRESHOLD` has passed.
   This is not affected by the value of `$ZSH_BASH_COMPLETIONS_FALLBACK_LAZYLOAD_DISABLE` and it will work both in case lazy loading is enabled or not.

+* `ZSH_BASH_COMPLETIONS_FALLBACK_AUTO_UPDATE_THRESHOLD`: Sets a threshold (in
+  seconds) to check if the completions have been changed in case the lazy load update is enabled.
+This is set by default at 300 seconds.